 Theme Park Queue - 10 Course Points

-The purpose of this assignment is to learn how to implement the methods of a Queue using a Linked-List data structure.
+The purpose of this assignment is to learn how to implement the methods of a Queue using a linked list.

 Refer to our Programming Assignments FAQ for instructions on how to install VSCode, how to use the command line and how to submit your assignments.